-After you read your lesson on mrhousch.com, you will look over Study Guides for that lesson, and take a Pre-Test on that material using Google Classroom.
+After you read your lesson on mrhousch.com, you will look over Study Guides for that lesson, and take a Pre-Test on that material.

 The Pre-Test will be used to judge how much effort that you put into your assignment for that evening.
-This image is courtesy of bigwormscff.org.
+This image is courtesy of youtube.com.

 - Many days your homework assignments will be: - 1.
 Go to mrhousch.com and look at the homework for today's date: - 2.
 On mrhousch.com Read the "Basics" section of a lesson (Vocabulary words, people to know, and maps) - 3.
 On mrhousch.com Read the "Story" section of a lesson (The Story lesson tells the narrative or story about what you are studying). - 4.
-On mrhousch.com under "Related Documents" look over the Quiz Study Guide for that lesson. - 5.
-On mrhousch.com under "Related Documents" look over the Map Study Guide for that lesson. - 6.
-On Google Classroom take the Quiz Pre-Test on the lesson that you read. - 7.
-Think about the Essay question for that day's lesson.
+On mrhousch.com under "Related Documents" study the Quiz Study Guide for that lesson. - 5.
+On mrhousch.com under "Related Documents" study the Map Study Guide for that lesson. - 6.
+Click on a supplied link to take the Quiz Pre-Test on the lesson that you read.

-Plan ahead and do these assignments when you have internet access, such as during FLEX period.
+Plan ahead and do these assignments when you have internet access, such as during COLT period.